Gallai-Ramsey number of odd cycles with chords: Introduction

+Recently, Jenssen and Skokan~\cite{JenssenSkokan} showed that Conjecture~\ref{OddCycle} is true for all fixed $k$ and all $n$ sufficiently large.
+However, for all fixed $n$ and all $k$ sufficiently large, Day and Johnson~\cite{DayJohnson} recently showed that $R_k(C_{2n+1}) > 2n\cdot (2+\epsilon)^{k-1}$ for some constant $\epsilon= \epsilon(n)> 0$, and so Conjecture~\ref{OddCycle} is false when $n$ is small with respect to $k$.
+For further results in this direction, we refer the reader to Graham, Rothchild and Spencer~\cite{GRS} and Radziszowski \cite{survey} for a dynamic survey.

-Given an integer $k \ge 1$ and graphs $H_1, \ldots, H_k$, the classical Ramsey number $R(H_1, \ldots, H_k)$ is the least integer $N$ such that every $k$-coloring of the edges of $K_N$ contains a monochromatic copy of $H_i$ in color $i$ for some $i \in [k]$.
-Ramsey numbers are notoriously difficult to compute in general.
-In this paper, we study Ramsey numbers of graphs in Gallai colorings, where a \dfn{Gallai coloring} is a coloring of the edges of a complete graph without rainbow triangles (that is, a triangle with all its edges colored differently).
+In this paper we investigate Ramsey numbers of odd cycles and odd cycles with chords under Gallai colorings, where a \dfn{Gallai coloring} is a coloring of the edges of a complete graph without rainbow triangles (that is, a triangle with all its edges colored differently).
 Gallai colorings naturally arise in several areas including: information theory~\cite{KG}; the study of partially ordered sets, as in Gallai's original paper~\cite{Gallai} (his result was restated in \cite{Gy} in the terminology of graphs); and the study of perfect graphs~\cite{CEL}.
-There are now a variety of papers which consider Ramsey-type problems in Gallai colorings (see, e.g., \cite{chgr, c5c6,GS, exponential, Hall, DylanSong, C9C11, C6C8, C10C12}).
-These works mainly focus on finding various monochromatic subgraphs in such colorings.
+There are now a variety of papers which consider Ramsey-type problems in Gallai colorings (see, e.g., \cite{C9C11, C7, chen, c5c6,GS, exponential, Hall, K4, C6C8,W4}).
 More information on this topic can be found in~\cite{FGP, FMO}.